awsdocs/aws-ruby-developer-guide/doc_source/iam-example-server-certificates.rst

 ####################################

 .. meta::
     :description:
+        Learn to work with IAM server certificates using this AWS SDK for Ruby code example.
-   :keywords: AWS SDK for Ruby code examples
+    :keywords: AWS SDK for Ruby code examples, IAM

 To enable HTTPS connections to your website or application on AWS, you need an SSL/TLS server certificate.
-To use a certificate that you obtained from an external provider with your website or application on AWS, you must upload the certificate to IAM or import it into AWS Certificate Manager.
+To use a certificate that you obtained from an external provider with your website or application on AWS, you must upload the certificate to |IAM| or import it into AWS Certificate Manager.
 For more information about server certificates, see :IAM-ug:`Working with Server Certificates <id_credentials_server-certs>`.

 In this example, you use the |sdk-ruby| with |IAM| to: